 - 1.06 oz dried kanpyo (gourd strips) (30 g) (I used the whole package)

-- 1 tsp. kosher salt (for rubbing kanpyo)
+- 1 tsp. salt (kosher or sea salt) (for rubbing kanpyo)

 - 2 cups water (for de-salting salmon)

-- 1 tsp. kosher salt (for de-salting salmon)
+- 1 tsp. salt (kosher or sea salt) (for de-salting salmon)

 - 3 fillets salted salmon (See Notes; skip for vegan/vegetarian)